iobroker-community-adapters/ioBroker.google-smart-home-fulfillment/lib/plugins/loxone/README.md

     - *Hey Google... stop \<name of Loxone device>* - Turn switch off.
     - *Hey Google... turn on \<name of Loxone device>* - Turn switch on permanently (ie. no timer involved so switch stays on until turned off manually).
     - *Hey Google... turn off \<name of Loxone device>* - Turn switch off.

-### Options

-TODO: the reversible scenes option is hardcoded to `false` right now (bottom of `lib/plugins/loxone.js`).
-A screen for plugin settings is required.